amiskov/bitly-cli/readme.md

 # CLI for Bitly
 A CLI client for [Bitly](https://bitly.com).

-For now, it can shorten a given URL and count clicks for a given bitlink (a short URL, provided by Bitly).
+It can shorten a given URL or count clicks for a given bitlink (a short URL, provided by Bitly).

 ## Requirements
 Add dependencies via [Poetry](https://python-poetry.org):